mkffl/mkffl.github.io/_posts/2020-07-13-Expectation-maximization-part-2.markdown

 ![E step GMM](/assets/e-step-gmm.png){: width="700px"}
 {: refdef}

-The code implementation was described in part 1 of this blog article.
+The code implementation was described in part 1 of these blog posts.
 The  Gaussian likelihood function below is plugged into the main `e_step` function.

 [Source](https://github.com/mkffl/mixture-models/blob/db80513f40a065f6384fdea1be366f842b206165/model.py#L63)